Workplace Accident

 The facts should be gathered first, with notes being taken at the end of the explanation.
 The investigator should then give a summary back to the witness, indicating clearly that they are prepared to alter the notes if the witness is not content with them.

 If possible, an indication should be given to the witness about immediate actions.
-There could be further improvements depending on the outcome of the investigation
+There could be further improvements depending on the outcome of the investigation.

 The investigation should have highlighted both immediate causes and underlying causes.
 Recommendations for immediate action and longer-term improvements should come out of this.